 - Repeat until all tacos are prepared.

-- Serve with your favorite beer and enjoy.
+- Serve with your favorite beer.
+Enjoy.

 - Prep Time: 20 mins